nodejs/inclusivity/README.md

 Code of Conduct and moderating its own PRs, issues, Slacks, and other community spaces.

-The Inclusivity explicitly does *not* have moderation or enforcement power in the greater Node community or Project.
+The Inclusivity Working Group explicitly does *not* have moderation or enforcement power in the greater Node community or Project.
 It will, however, make recommendations to the TSC on moderation and enforcement in regards to incidents on the project and in the community.
 These recommendations are not binding in any way.

 ### List of Responsibilities